 Welcome to group 8: High Pressure Thermofluiddynamics and Rheology

 Rheology studies the flow behavior and the deformation and of materials under mechanical load.
-The material behavior is often governed by its often complex microstructure and its respective changes under load.
-We are especially interested in narrow-gap rheometry.
-Therefore, we set up an narrow-gap rotational rheometer.
-Measuring rheological properties of layer as thin as a few micrometers has many advantages: Only very few amount of sample is needed, viscosity and normal-stress differences can be studied at shear rates that are up to 2 decimal powers higher than in standard rheometers, average rheological quantities of cells may be determined in single runs...
+The material behavior is often governed by a complex microstructure and its respective changes under load.
+Our main focus is on narrow-gap rheometry.
+We set up a narrow-gap rotational rheometers that allow measuring rheological properties of layers as thin as a few micrometers.
+This has many advantages: Only very few amount of sample is needed, viscosity and normal-stress differences can be studied at shear rates that are up to 2 decimal powers higher than in standard rheometers, average rheological quantities of cells may be determined in single runs...

-Besides high pressures and complex material behavior, we are interested in general fluid dynamics.
-Here our focus is on particle-ladden flows and on geometry-induced qualitative changes of flow regimes for passive flow control and to yield optimum flow regimes.
+Besides high pressures and complex material behavior, we also study general fluid dynamics.
+Here our focus is on particle-laden flows and on geometry-induced qualitative changes of flow regimes for passive flow control and to yield optimum flow regimes.